Poll: Amid Kavanaugh Confirmation Battle, Democratic Enthusiasm Edge Evaporates

 Just over a month away from critical elections across the country, the wide Democratic enthusiasm advantage that has defined the 2018 campaign up to this point has disappeared, according to a new NPR/PBS NewsHour/Marist poll.

 In July, there was a 10-point gap between the number of Democrats and Republicans saying the November elections were "very important."
-Now, that's down to 2 points, a statistical tie.
+Now, that is down to 2 points, a statistical tie.

 Loading...